Osteitis pubis, also known now as pubic bone Stress injury results in groin pain originating from the pubic bones at the front of the pelvis.

 Osteitis pubis symptoms

 Osteitis pubis symptoms involve pain in the groin or pelvis area when running, doing sit-ups or squatting exercises.
 Pain may develop gradually and often be mistaken for a muscle strain or groin strain.
-In severe cases the athlete may begin to walk with a waddling gait.
-An X-ray may show an irregular pubic symphesis which is the joint between the two pubic bones at the front of the pelvis.
+In severe cases, the athlete may begin to walk with a waddling gait.
+An X-ray may show an irregular pubic symphysis which is the joint between the two pubic bones at the front of the pelvis.
 There may be signs of bone thickening and inflammation.

 Osteitis pubis explained

-Osteitis Pubis has previously been thought to be an inflammation of the joint where the pubic bones meets at the front.
+Osteitis Pubis has previously been thought to be an inflammation of the joint where the pubic bones meet at the front.
 This is now thought not to be the case as investigations have shown no inflammation to be present.
 For this reason, as 'itis' refers to inflammation, it is now more accurately known as Pubic Bone Stress Injury.

 Pain can radiate around the groin but will be significant at the point in the middle of the groin at the front.
 It is caused mainly by overuse (one of my clients with this one used to run up hills with big bags of coal on his shoulders), or it can be caused as a result of direct impact.

-Osteitis Pubis is not a common condition and is sometimes used as an umbrella term for long standing groin pain.
+Osteitis Pubis is not a common condition and is sometimes used as an umbrella term for longstanding groin pain.
 It is most frequent in sports such as soccer and hockey as well as during pregnancy.

 Treatment of osteitis pubis